What: Reading Recovery is a highly effective short-term intervention of one-to-one tutoring for vulnerable grade ones.

 I feel so full of reading and I'm so excited and interested.
 Grade 1 Student

-Changing Results for Young Readers
+Changing Results for Young Children

 In Saanich School District teams of educators from Lochside, Brentwood and Sidney school are engaged in collaborative inquiry into what builds reading success.
 This approach draws on current research, builds on existing strengths, and provides support for learning and teaching within the context of the classroom.
 While there is a whole class focus, there is also a case study component with an individual child focus.
 Individual learning stories are well documented and shared provincially elevating the conversation about quality classroom instruction and building a network.

 Successful early reading is more than just a matter of teaching children how to read but also of building a culture that fosters and supports strong literacy skills.
 We want children to experience the joy of reading.

 In Saanich School District every elementary school has a Reading Mentor.
 Reading Mentors collaborate with kindergarten to grade three teachers to strengthen teaching and learning in reading.
 Reading mentors and classroom teachers bring their collective knowledge of effective reading practice to co-think, co-plan, reframe challenges, reflect on practice and promote student learning.
 This model of teaching and learning promotes a sense of collective responsibility for students.

 Elementary Literacy/Early Learning, Lisa Kinshella

 Fax: (250) 652-7361